-On March 1, 2004, a calendar tax year taxpayer located in an EZ applies for certification under Article 18-B of the General Municipal Law.
+On March 1, 2005, a calendar tax year taxpayer located in an EZ applies for certification under Article 18-B of the General Municipal Law.
 (The EZ was designated in a prior tax year.)
-The taxpayer is notified that such certification is effective September 1, 2004.
-For purposes of the EZ wage tax credit, the taxpayer is deemed to have been certified as of January 1, 2004, the first day of the taxpayer's tax year in which the taxpayer applied for certification.
-The taxpayer files a tax return for the tax year January 1, 2004, through December 31, 2004.
-Assuming the taxpayer met the eligibility requirements in Schedule A, the taxpayer would include in Schedule B, Part I, line 6, and Part II, line 9, any qualified employees who received EZ wages for more than six months of the tax year January 1, 2004 through December 31, 2004 If the taxpayer filed a tax return for the short tax year September 1, 2004 through December 31, 2004, the taxpayer would include in Schedule B, Part I, line 6, and Part II, line 9, any qualified employees who received EZ wages for more than two months of the tax year September 1, 2004, through December 31, 2004.
+The taxpayer is notified that such certification is effective September 1, 2005.
+For purposes of the EZ wage tax credit, the taxpayer is deemed to have been certified as of January 1, 2005, the first day of the taxpayer's tax year in which the taxpayer applied for certification.
+The taxpayer files a tax return for the tax year January 1, 2005, through December 31, 2005.
+Assuming the taxpayer met the eligibility requirements in Schedule A, the taxpayer would include in Schedule B any qualified employees (defined on page 3) who received EZ wages for more than six months of the tax year January 1, 2005 through December 31, 2005.
+If the taxpayer filed a tax return for the short tax year September 1, 2005 through December 31, 2005, the taxpayer would include in Schedule B any qualified employees who received EZ wages for more than two months of the short tax year September 1, 2005, through December 31, 2005.

-Part II - Computation of EZ wage tax credit for qualified employees not included in Schedule B, Part I
+Parts III and IV - Computation of EZ wage tax credit for qualified employees not included in Schedule B, Parts I and II

-Line 9 - Enter for each date specified of the current tax year the number of qualified employees (excluding general executive officers).
+Line 12 - Enter for each date specified of the current tax year the number of qualified employees (excluding general executive officers).
+Taxpayers who are certified in an IZ, do not include employees who received wages in excess of \$40,000.
+See line 15 instructions below.

-Add the number of qualified employees for the current tax year and divide by the number of such dates (include $\emph{0}$ dates) occurring during the current tax year to obtain the average number of qualified employees for the current tax year (see Example 2 on page 2).
-Also complete Schedule B, Part V.
+Add the number of qualified employees for the current tax year, and divide by the number of such dates (include 0 dates) occurring during the current tax year to compute the average number of qualified employees for the current tax year (see Example 2 on page 2).